LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The shimming process is an essential step in magnetic resonance imaging (+mri) to ensure homogeneous magnetic fields for precise imaging.
 Shimming corrects irregularities in the static magnetic field that can be caused by external influences or internal system errors.
 This process optimizes field homogeneity, which is essential for high-resolution and artifact-free images [@10.3389/fphy.2021.704566].

 Optimal homogeneity is attained through intricate designs facilitating active shimming, a technique essential for achieving high-resolution spectroscopy.
-Beyond this, simpler combinations and adaptations of Halbach rings offer versatility, making them suitable for variable field magnets or magnets that can be effortlessly opened without applying force. [@inbook]
+Beyond this, simpler combinations and adaptations of Halbach rings offer versatility, making them suitable for variable field magnets or magnets that can be effortlessly opened without applying force. [@BC16]

 The sources for the shimming process can be hardware and software based.
 Hardware shimming involves the use of gradient and radio frequency coils that are specifically placed to align the magnetic field.